jasonmklug/multi-discipline/about/index.md

 ## What?

-At a high level, I like to consider myself a maker of things.
+At a high level, I consider myself a maker of things.
 I've worked stints in a number of constructive and creative industries; the longest and most recent of which has been designing/building websites & web-based software.

 ## Where?